We'd like your feedback

 More information about this study, what is involved and how to take part can be found on the study website.

-Adjuvant radiotherapy in patients with high-risk primary cutaneous Squamous Cell Carcinoma AFTER surgery
+Adjuvant radiotherapy in patients with high-risk primary cutaneous Squamous Cell Carcinoma (a non-melanoma skin cancer) after surgery

 This information is provided directly by researchers, and we recognise that it isn't always easy to understand.
 We are working with researchers to improve the accessibility of this information.
 In some summaries, you may come across links to external websites.
 These websites will have more information to help you better understand the study.